MISSION

 *** Students in states like Florida with their 'Don't Say Gay' policies are NOT safe.
 If your state has a similar law (as Utah did when my daughter took her life) this creates a toxic environment which sucks out all hope and will swallow students.
 Get connected with organizations fighting for safety in your state.
 See the Resources page for more info.

-The Rainbow Horse ~ Lily created this for an art assignment in school.
+The Rainbow Horse ~ Lily created this for an art assignment in school not long before she died.
 She explained it to me as 'How you see yourself in the world'.
 This is a powerful image expressing the hopelessness that she felt in her school and in the world.
 When laws are passed that are discriminatory against the rights of LGBTQIA youth, this fills their view of the future with grey and barren hues.
 When laws support and protect these youth, they feel their color shine and can allow it to shine out into the world.
 What kind of environment is your child experiencing at school?

 Lily's Story: